 Functional Receptor Types

-A third classification of receptors is by the stimulus that is used to initiation the process of transduction.
+A third classification of receptors is by how the receptor transduces stimuli into membrane potential changes.
+Stimuli are of three general types.
+Some stimuli are ions and macromolecules that affect transmembrane receptor proteins when these chemicals diffuse across the cell membrane.
+Some stimuli are physical variations in the environment that affect receptor cell membrane potentials.
+Other stimuli include the electromagnetic radiation from visible light.
+For humans, the only electromagnetic energy that is perceived by our eyes is visible light.
+Some other organisms have receptors that humans lack, such as the heat sensors of snakes, the ultraviolet light sensors of bees, or magnetic receptors in migratory birds.
+Receptor cells can be further categorized on the basis of the type of stimuli they transduce.
 Chemical stimuli can be interpreted by a chemoreceptor that interprets chemical stimuli, such as an object’s taste or smell.
 Osmoreceptors respond to solute concentrations of body fluids.
 Additionally, pain is primarily a chemical sense that interprets the presence of chemicals from tissue damage, or similar intense stimuli, through a nociceptor.
 Physical stimuli, such as pressure and vibration, as well as the sensation of sound and body position (balance), are interpreted through a mechanoreceptor.
-Light is detected by photoreceptors in the eyes.
 Another physical stimulus that has its own type of receptor is temperature, which is sensed through a thermoreceptor that is either sensitive to temperatures above (heat) or below (cold) normal body temperature.